methompson/tcheck/readme.md

 outerTest(bad); // resolves to false
 ```

-`indexedObjectTypeGuardGenerator` Generates a typeguard that takes the input as your test.
+`isObjectOfGenerator` Generates a typeguard that takes the input as your test.
 The result of the function call is another function that can be used to type guard an object of indeterminate keys and specific values.

 ```ts
 interface UserData {